-New Jersey’s leading provider of FHA 203K mortgages for the past 30 years.
+New Jersey’s leading provider of FHA 203K Mortgages for over 31 years.

 If you want to purchase a house that is need of repairs before it is ready to be occupied, an FHA 203K (Full) or a FHA 203K (Limited) mortgage can be used to complete the transaction.
 Not all properties are move-in ready; therefore, any health or safety issues as determined by an FHA appraiser would have to be completed prior to the closing of the mortgage.
 For these reasons, a traditional FHA 203B mortgage is not available for the purchase of these types of properties.